subquery/documentation/docs/create/mapping.md

 ## Block Handler

-You can use block handlers to capture information each time a new block is attached to the Substrate chain, e.g. block number.
+You can use block handlers to capture information each time a new block is attached to the chain, e.g. block number.
 To achieve this, a defined BlockHandler will be called once for every block.

 <CodeGroup>
 <CodeGroupItem title="Substrate/Polkadot" active>